describo/describo.github.io/src/docs/profiles/classes-and-inputs.md

 ## ANY Class

-When defining what a property can link to, you can select from a given set of types like Text or Number (see the types documentation linked above).
+When defining what a property can link to, you can select from a given set of types like Text or Number (see the [types](/docs/profiles/types) documentation).
 Anything else will be treated as an entity.
 For example, specifying `type: ['Text', 'Person', 'Organisation']` allows the user to attach some textual content or link an entity of type Person or Organisation.
 However, what if the user should be able to attach an entity of any type?

 The `ANY` class is a special indicator to Describo to give the user the ability to attach an entity of any type at that point.
 This is required for things like actions and relationships (see